ZappatheHackka/DonkeyKongStamper/README.md

 # 🦍 Donkey Kong Approval Stamper

-An innovative image-stamping GUI that lets you give any image the **Donkey Kong Stamp of Approval**, essential for any serious developer, photographer, or anyone who interfaces with digital devices.
+An innovative image-stamping GUI that lets you give any image the **Donkey Kong Stamp of Approval**.

+Essential for any serious developer, photographer, or user of technology.

 Powered by Python, Pillow, Tkinter, and the simian conviction of Donkey Kong himself.